sujee/mongodb-atlas-vector-search/README.md

 ### Lab-1: Connect to MongoDB Atlas

-Setup Atlas on the cloud and make sure we can connect.
+Setup Atlas in the cloud and make sure we can connect to it.

 [Lab-1](lab-1-atlas-setup/README.md)